 Info 218: Concepts of Information

 As it's generally used, "information" is a collection of notions, rather than a single coherent concept.
-In this course, we'll examine conceptions of information based in information theory, philosophy, social science, law, economics, and history.
+In this course, through readings, discussions, exercises, and lectures, we'll examine various conceptions of information based in information theory, philosophy, social science, law, economics, and history.
 Issues include: How compatible are these conceptions; can we talk about "information" in the abstract?
-What work do these various notions play in discussions of literacy, intellectual property, advertising, and the political process?
-And where does this leave "information studies" and "the information society"?
+What work do these various notions play in discussions of the public sphere, the media, the political process and political science, economics, organization studies, and just plain search?
+We'll also explore the implications of the range of conceptions for "information studies" and "the information society"?

 PAUL DUGUID, School of Information